 Outside of the speed and strength benefits, pallets are also very cost effective.

 The pallets themselves are lightweight and take up a small amount of space.
-They are easily moved and efficiently stored in warehouses like ours and consistency in size, weight and shape allows us to stack pallets high.
+They are easily moved and efficiently stored in warehouses and consistency in size, weight and shape allows us to stack pallets high.
 Furthermore, less floor space is required and workers are able to carry them when necessary.

 Palletisation in material handling is easier as pallet transportation does not require specialist equipment.
 A forklift or pallet jack is ideal for lifting and stacking pallets.
 Using this equipment will help prevent products being damaged at any stage.